 NE strives to develop a better understanding of the country.
 In doing so, we aim to develop in our students, national cohesion, emotional rootedness and the sense of belonging to the nation.

 Specific activities are carried out to provide opportunities for students to interact and work together to accomplish an assigned task during the 4 core NE events – Total Defence Day, International Friendship Day, Racial Harmony Day, National Day - that will be held in school.

-Every term, MCCE lessons are conducted by all teachers.
+Every term, MCLE lessons are conducted by all teachers.
 During these lessons, the story and virtues of our founder, St. Louis Marie de Montfort, is shared with the Gabrielites.
+They also learn about leadership qualities using a 3-tier student leadership framework.
 From his life story, Gabrielites are encouraged to live out the school’s virtues in whatever they do.

 Recognising the need for social cohesion and civic responsibility, we aim to develop Gabrielites to be active contributors to the society through Values-In-Action (VIA) by levels and co-curricular activities (CCA).
 The whole-school approach is in line with the school’s view on holistic education.

 VIA activities are segmented into 3 tiers – whole school, level-specific, and tier-specific.
 The students are undergo a process where they take ownership of the VIA projects with the teachers taking on a facilitation role.